Singularity Categories of B\"ackstr\"om Orders: Singularity Categories of B a ckstr o m Orders

-\begin{proof} Let $\Lambda$ be Gorenstein.
-Then we have $\CM \Lambda=\Gp \Lambda$ by Lemma \ref{lem:lem to Gor} (3).
-So each non-projective Cohen-Macaulay module has an infinite projective dimension.
-Since $\Lambda$ is in particular Iwanaga-Gorenstein, by Theorem \ref{cor:restriction to GP}, each connected component of $Q_{A(\Lambda)}$ is a cycle with trivial valuations.
+\begin{proof} (1) $\Rightarrow$ (2): Let $\Lambda$ be Gorenstein.
+Then we have $\CM \Lambda=\Gp \Lambda$; see \cite[Corollary 11.5.3]{EJ00}.
+So, each non-projective Cohen-Macaulay module has an infinite projective dimension, which implies that each component of $Q_{A(\Lambda)}$ cannot be acyclic.
+Note that $\Lambda$ is in particular Iwanaga-Gorenstein.
+Then, by Theorem \ref{cor:restriction to GP}, each connected component of $Q_{A(\Lambda)}$ is a cycle with trivial valuations.
 So, $A(\Lambda)$ is a product of some non-simple self-injective algebras.